UngusCode/shio-fast-test/README.md

    ```

 3. **Fund the Wallets**
-   After generating the wallets, fund each one with a couple of sui.
+   After generating the wallets, fund each one with a couple of SUI.

+4. **Configure Number of Transactions**
+   Open the `index` file and set the desired number of transactions by adjusting the value at the top of the file.

-4. **Start the Project**
+5. **Start the Project**
-   Finally, launch the test with :
+   Finally, launch the test with:
    ```
    pnpm run start
    ```